spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 * *Generated New Mappings* lists the new mapping files which provide the generated context for using the submitted references.

 * *Actions on Rmap* provides two accordions showing how the rmap controlling the submitted references was modified.
 The logical differences accordion has a table of actions, either *insert* for completely new files or *replace* for files which replaced an existing file.
 The text differences are essentially output from UNIX *diff* for the old and new rmaps.

 * *Certify Results* has an accordion panel for each submitted reference file which contains the results from crds.certify.
 The submitted name of each file is listed first, followed by any official name of the file assigned by CRDS.
-The status of the certification can be "OK" or "Warnings".
-Warnings should be reviewed by opening the accorion panel.
+The status of a successful certification can be "OK" or "Warnings".
+  The status of a failed certification will be "ERRORS".
+Failed certifications automatically cancel a file submission.

+  Warnings should be reviewed by opening the accordion panel.
+Some CRDS warnings describe conditions which *MUST* be addressed by future manual rmap updates or cancelling the submission.
+In particular,

 **IMPORTANT**  The results page only indicates the files which will be added to CRDS if the submission is *confirmed*.
 Prior to confirmation of the submission, neither the submitted references nor the generated mappings are officially in CRDS.

-Do not *leave the confirmation page* prior to confirming.
+If you loose track of the submission log or confirmation pages,  you can find links to them in the *STARTED* and *READY* e-mails that CRDS sends out when a submission is initiated or CRDS has completed submission checkout and is ready for confirmation or cancellation.

 Collisions
 ++++++++++